WHAT IS THE BEST WAY FOR CLEANING SPECTACLES?

 Do your foggy lenses leave you feeling unsafe or uncomfortable?

 Unclean glasses look unsightly and can reduce your sight,so clean them regularly.
 The increased use of face masks whist wearing glasses sometimes leaves behind a thin soiled film.
 Wash your hands before cleaning your glasses.
 To use the Peeps device the lenses must be dry for the pads to absorb any oils.

 If cleaning a wet surface then it’s best to use a micro fibre cloth with warm tap water and a drop of detergent or spectacle cleaner.
 Hot water can damage lens coatings.
 Individually wrapped cleaners tend to be better for nose pads.
 Sometimes dust shields or protective eye wear are required in certain environments as well to reduce contaminants.

 Trying to drive with foggy lenses?
+Perform work tasks with unclean safety glasses?
 Walking down the stairs with foggy lenses?